maizner/Telemedicine/readme.md

 <a name="Structure"></a> Structure
 ------

 This is how the project structure looks like:

 ```
 Telemedicine/
 │
-│
+├── fonts/                     # Compiled, production-ready output
+├── img/                     # npm install                   # Source code; these are the only files you need to touch
 ├── css/                     # Compiled, production-ready output
-├── node_modules/             # npm install
 ├── scss/                      # Source code; these are the only files you need to touch
 │   │
 │   ├── fonts/                # Project fonts; Overpass font is included by default
-│   ├── images/               # Images folder; can have subdirectories
+│   ├── img/               # Images folder; can have subdirectories
-│   ├── scripts/              # Scripts folder; can have subdirectories
+│   ├── js/              # Scripts folder; can have subdirectories
 │   ├── scss/                 # Sass folder; more information below
-│   ├── views/                # Nunjucks templates; more information below
+│   ├── vendor/              # 3rd party for the project
+├── js/                      # Source code; these are the only files you need to touch
+│   │
+│   ├── script/                # Project fonts; Overpass font is included by default
-│   ├── vendors/              # Complete 3rd party for the project
+│   ├── vendor/              # 3rd party for the project
-│   └── data.json             # JSON data; used to populate Nunjucks templates
 │
 │
+│
 └── package.json              # List of 3rd party libraries and utilities
 └── page.html              # html
 ```

-This boilerplate uses Sass as its CSS preprocessor.
-To keep our code clean and DRY (Don't Repeat Yourself), we split our Sass code into multiple files and folders.
-This boilerplate is based on the [Sass Guidelines architecture](https://sass-guidelin.es/#architecture "Sass Guidelines")

 Our Sass folder structure looks like this: